top of page

 • Design and execute a flight plan to survey the whole of Bernal Glacier.

-• Generate orthomosaics and a DEM from 2023 and 2024 imagery.
+• Generate orthomosaics and a DEM from 2025 imagery.

 • Calculate the glacier volume change between surveys.

-Surface processes and ice speed monitoring
+Repeated photography and ice speed monitoring

 Keeping track of surface processes and ice flow velocity is an essential tool for understanding the impact of surface conditions on subglacial conditions and the overall dynamics of the glacier.
 The combination of automated cameras, photogrammetry, and simple computer vision algorithms, such as feature tracking, allows for continuous monitoring of surface conditions and speed at a spatial and temporal resolution much higher than what satellite platforms can offer.